maqnitude/.dotfiles/README.md

 ```
 I also added this to `~/.zshrc`.

-Still working on the neovim, gonna track it as a git module.
+Still working on Neovim, gonna track it as a git module.